Back to all guides

 The envelope can still hold a thin note, but do not overstuff it.
 A full pocket and a moving hinge both add stress.

 The envelope does not lift You glued the body or side edges.
-Attach only the flap hinge and keep the body free.
+Do not pry the page apart; rebuild the flip with adhesive only on the flap hinge.

 The fold feels locked The adhesive crossed the crease or caught the envelope body.
-Rebuild with adhesive on the flap panel only.
+Rebuild with a narrower line on the flap panel and leave a hairline gap before the fold.

 The page wrinkles The adhesive is too wet or too wide.
-Use a thinner dry adhesive line and dry under light weight.
+Use a thinner dry adhesive line on the next version; if the page is already damp, let it dry open under release paper and light weight.

 The hinge tears The envelope is too stiff, brittle, or heavy.
-Use lighter paper or reinforce with a thin hinge strip.
+Fold a fresh lightweight envelope, or reinforce a replaceable one with a thin paper hinge strip before attaching it.

 The hidden writing is hard to read The writing starts too close to the hinge or the envelope casts a shadow.
 Move the first line lower.